Ahmedbne/IngenioPath/README.md

 IngenioPath offers several modes to interact with your PDF documents:

 *   **Informative Mode:** Engage in a conversation with the AI to ask questions and get detailed answers based on the content of your uploaded PDF files.
 This mode is perfect for in-depth exploration and understanding of the material.
 *   **Game Mode (Devinette):** Test your knowledge with a fun guessing game!
-The AI will provide clues related to the PDF content, and you'll guess the concept or term.
+You will provide clues related to the PDF content, and the AI will try to guess the concept or term.
 *   **Quiz Mode:** Challenge yourself with quizzes generated from the PDF documents.
 This is a great way to assess your understanding and retention of the material.
 *   **PDF Processing:** IngenioPath can process text from PDF files located in the `PDF/` directory.
 It extracts the text, divides it into manageable chunks, and creates a vector store for efficient information retrieval.
+(RAG)

 ## Technical Stack